BeakerTools/scrypto-toolkit/test-engine/README.md

             env_args!(Environment::FungibleBucket("XRD", dec!(10))),
         ).assert_is_success();
 ```
-We can also check that a `panic!` has successfully been triggered:
+We can also check that a `panic!` has successfully been triggered with the correct message:
 ```Rust
 test_engine.call_method("buy", env_args![
             Environment::FungibleBucket("xrd", dec!(5))